Policy last updated

 - Schools are encouraged to invest in capital or maintenance projects in line with their existing SMP, if applicable.

-- Where the proposed project is not consistent with the school’s SMP, schools need to provide reasoning behind deprioritising maintenance priorities.
+- Where the proposed project is not consistent with the school’s SMP, schools need to provide reasoning behind deprioritising maintenance works.

 Facility area